naresh-prasanna/horizon87-v1.0-Official-/README.md

 * preliminary Mission Lab transfer-window and porkchop analysis
 * local precision-asset storage through the Orion Private File System layer

+---

+## Why This Project Matters

+Most student astronomy projects focus on visualization.
+Horizon 87 is designed around both visualization and verification.

+The project separates fast exploratory features from higher-trust validation workflows, making clear which outputs are for visual discovery, observer guidance, validation comparison, or preliminary mission screening.

+---

 ## Project Status

 Horizon 87 v1.0 is a desktop web application.
 Mobile browsers are not the primary target for this release.

-The public repository contains documentation, screenshots, validation samples, and project materials.
-The full production source code and runtime package are not distributed from this repository.
+This public repository is a documentation, validation, and project-materials repository.
+The full production source code and private runtime package are not distributed here.

+---

 ## Documentation

 The documentation suite is organized into four main documents:

-1. **Technical Operations Manual**
+### Technical Operations Manual

-   General architecture, trust bands, mathematical modules, ephemeris engines, storage, and limitations.
+Covers system architecture, trust bands, mathematical modules, ephemeris engines, local storage, and known limitations.

-2. **Validation & Accuracy Report**
+### Validation & Accuracy Report

-   Residual summaries, Horizons comparison setup, fixture results, and validation boundaries.
+Covers residual summaries, NASA/JPL Horizons comparison setup, validation fixtures, and claim boundaries.

-3. **Developer Architecture Guide**
+### Developer Architecture Guide

-   Module map, worker architecture, storage pipeline, rendering path, validation path, and implementation notes.
+Covers module structure, worker architecture, storage pipeline, rendering path, validation path, and implementation notes.

-4. **User Guide**
+### User Guide

-   Screenshot-based instructions for using Horizon 87.
+Provides screenshot-based instructions for using Horizon 87.

+---

 ## Accuracy Claim

 In selected matched validation comparisons, Horizon 87’s ZENITH runtime has demonstrated micrometer-scale residual agreement against NASA/JPL Horizons reference vectors.

 This is a run-specific validation result under matched target, observer, frame, time scale, and correction conventions.
-It is not a universal promise for every object, date, display mode, or scanner feature.
+It is not a universal promise for every object, date, display mode, scanner feature, or mission-analysis output.

+Exact validation claims should be read together with the exported validation dossier, including timestamp, kernel version, frame, observer, correction convention, fixture count, and maximum residual.

+---

 ## Trust Boundaries

 Horizon 87 separates its features into different trust bands:

-* **Survey-grade** for fast exploration and visual discovery
+* **Survey-grade** -fast exploration and visual discovery
-* **Observer-grade** for sky-event guidance
+* **Observer-grade** - sky-event and visibility guidance
-* **Validation-grade** for matched Horizons residual comparisons
+* **Validation-grade** - matched NASA/JPL Horizons residual comparisons
-* **Mission-screening** for preliminary Lambert transfer analysis
+* **Mission-screening** - preliminary Lambert transfer-window analysis

 Horizon 87 is not affiliated with, endorsed by, or certified by NASA, JPL, NAIF, or any space agency.

+---

 ## Repository Contents